 2020 Presidential Election

-The 2020 election and future elections in the Bank are governed by the Rules for the Election of the President, which were adopted by the Board of Governors in December 2019.
+The 2020 election was governed by the Rules for the Election of the President, which had been adopted by the Board of Governors in December 2019.
 The Rules establish qualification criteria of the candidates and assurance mechanisms supporting an “open, transparent and merit-based" selection process, as required by the Articles of Agreement.
 This includes arrangements for nomination, shortlisting, interviews and the conduct of the election itself.
 It also provides the inclusion of the Bank’s external auditor in the process for the tally of votes.

-The details of the steps of the 2020 election is provided in the Process for Election of the President.
+The details of the steps of the 2020 election are provided in the Process for Election of the President.